Skip to Content

 Cricut Wavy Blade & Housing

-Getting curved lines in Design Space is quite complicated, so this tool will come in handy if you like these sorts of effects.
+Getting curved lines in Design Space is quite complicated, so this tool will be helpful if you like these effects.

 Gift Tags, banners, cards, envelopes, and unique vinyl decals are some of the projects that will benefit from this tool.